Brown Pasture Looper or Forked Pasture-moth

 (one synonym : Chlenias crambaria Felder & Rogenhofer, 1875)

 (Photo: copyright of Brett and Marie Smith, at Ellura Sanctuary, South Australia)

-These Caterpillars are dark brown with a pale line each side along the shoulders.
+These Caterpillars are dark brown with a pale line each side along the shoulders, and with various orange markings.
 The head is pale brown with many small pale markings.
 The caterpillars are inclined to rest at the bottom of a foodplant curled up, looking like a new unfurled leaf of the plant.